Do you want enough amount of the torque?

-Impulse by inertia probably return it I’ve been realizing it’s pretty thin at the top therefore 3 its and this is a rafter I think it would snap the handle off before you even twist it a.
+Impulse by inertia probably returns it I’ve been realizing it’s pretty thin at the top therefore 3 it’s and this is a rafter I think it would snap the handle off before you even twist it a.

-So I initially got it as a long handle straight ratchet and I still do use it sometimes as that but I generally wouldn’t recommend the lisa’s gm power torque this system right here is really kind of funky seems a bit weak and often times and you’re hitting the ratchet against something when you get to the range of your motion or you torque the ratchet a little bit and the thing reverses direction on you we’re getting to this video let’s move on to these titans so I’ve shown these in.
+So I initially got it as a long handle straight ratchet and I still do use it sometimes like that but I generally wouldn’t recommend the Lisa’s gm power torque this system right here is really kind of funky seems a bit weak and oftentimes and you’re hitting the ratchet against something when you get to the range of your motion or you torque the ratchet a little bit and the thing reverses direction on you we’re getting to this video let’s move on to these titans so I’ve shown these in.

 Quarter-inch I have them in 3/8 as well these are actually clutched type.

-With a behind some kind of surface you can unthread the bull to where the ratchet gets to a point where you can’t get the socket and ratchet off the head of the bolt but there’s no reverse mechanism and it’s known as black holing yourself and then now you have a ratchet stuck with a halfway unscrewed bolt and usually have it it becomes a real adventure to try to get them out so that’s one thing you have to be consider or can take consideration of the.
+With a behind some kind of surface you can unthread the bull to where the ratchet gets to a point where you can’t get the socket and ratchet off the head of the bolt but there’s no reverse mechanism and it’s known as blackholing yourself and then now you have a ratchet stuck with a halfway unscrewed bolt and usually have it becomes a real adventure to try to get them out so that’s one thing you have to be considered or can take consideration of the.

-Advantage is is for people who really like what is known as low black back drag ratchets where you want very little force a it’s a hard to reach fastener but it’s just real it’s really easy to thread it in and out all the these are they gonna be the best they have.
+The advantage is for people who really like what is known as low black back drag ratchets where you want very little force it’s hard to reach fastener but it’s just really it’s really easy to thread it in and out all the these are they gonna be the best they have.

 Virtually none they’re as low as you can get just really the friction of the grease and you know a little bit in the ratchet habit there’s almost nothing there so for people who like low back drag you’ll never get any better than these and they do have a nice stubby version we’ll compare that to the duralast it’s about the same length as the duralast but it does have a round end and I really like the round ends it’s it doesn’t pinch your hand as much and the little ball is just nice and easy to grab these are really nice in the stubby b’s they’re lighter weight so it’s easier to just to run them one thing I will mention about using clutch ratchets is obviously no sound so if you’re in a an area where you can’t see in your ratcheting this you just kind of have the sound of the metal the socket on the the bolt and you don’t know if you’re actually if anything’s happening because you can’t hear the ratchet mechanism ratcheting and so you’ll just be fiddling with it like this and then the bolt will fall out so it can be a little bit weird to use them but it can be nice too because if you really need it quiet or want some quiet time you can ratchet with these and you don’t even have to hear the sound of a ratchet pawl which is kind of interesting so if you’re in a real quiet shop and you’re using these it can be you know almost totally silent mechanic work and you can do little customizations the rods that you want to think about customer.

-Interesting switch and these have always worked out pretty well I don’t think they have the strongest ratchet head mechanism in them they are quick release but they are indeed very compact if you were just to find one of these on the shelf and compared to a normal ratchet it is a little bit shorter although they’re not much thinner if this would focus there only a little bit thinner but they do have a really nice ergonomic handle really one of the best there’s these teardrop or these curved ones like this and then there’s ones or like this and I have to say about the stanley it’s super comfortable we have your usual suspect this is a standard grade.
+Interesting switch and these have always worked out pretty well I don’t think they have the strongest ratchet head mechanism in them they are quick release but they are indeed very compact if you were just to find one of these on the shelf and compared to a normal ratchet it is a little bit shorter although they’re not much thinner if this would focus there only a little bit thinner they do have a really nice ergonomic handle really one of the best there’s this teardrop or these curved ones like this and then there are ones or like this and I have to say about the Stanley it’s super comfortable we have your usual suspect this is a standard grade.

 Stronger ratchet calls and so but the craftsmen’s are you know they’ll replace these anywhere apparently you know about that ace and other home improvement places sell these or sell craftsman that they’ll warranty them so and this is one of the older usa ones I don’t know if there’s still maine usa it’s always worked well but they’ve always seemed you know not quite as nice as other brands that’s all I can really say about that craftsmen’s work but these standard ones like this have always been kind of ugly and I never really personally like them we can’t talk about ratchets without mentioning in sk eske’s or do you have a better fit and finish one thing I’ll mention and I really want to zoom in on this is this eske’s knurling is some of the best I’ve ever seen you can see just how perfect and aggressive it is and its really aggressive I always really liked that about sk sterling solve all the ratchets that are kind of slippery this is one where you grab and you’re like oh wow aggressive knurling now I understand why people like.

-Aggressive knurling because you it you know it latches on your hand the sk indeed patented the round head ratchet the patents have long expired as many designs now but they created the first real viable they are the ones who really showed that yeah you make around the head ratchet and they can be just as good as anything else and what’s nice is you don’t have that thick lower part on a pair head so you can get a little more swing out around a little out of a round head and being an sk it has a really strong ratchet mechanism wreck mechanism and have never had any issues with these self reversing regardless of how I’ve used them they have a really strong reverse spring and as you can see they move a great distance and it appears that ratchets round heads where you have a longer swing the reverse stay in their position more easily but if you ever see an old sk they kind of look plain they’re a round head ratchet so.
+Aggressive knurling because you know it latches on your hand the SK indeed patented the round head ratchet the patents have long expired as many designs now but they created the first real viable they are the ones who really showed that yeah you make around the head ratchet and they can be just as good as anything else and what’s nice is you don’t have that thick lower part on a pair head so you can get a little more swing out around a little out of a round head and being a skit has a really strong ratchet mechanism wreck mechanism and have never had any issues with these self-reversing regardless of how I’ve used them they have a really strong reverse spring and as you can see they move a great distance and it appears that ratchets round heads where you have a longer swing the reverse stay in their position more easily but if you ever see an old sk they kind of look plain they’re around head ratchet so.

 Quick-release round head one thing I was gonna mention is it’s really genius design versus the proto because the whole reverse lever is the push button and I thought wow that’s the easiest to use quicker at least I’ve seen it’s a big oversize button this is nice and easy and simple it uses up space and a ratchet head to depress out not the strongest my ratchet mechanism but I did like that before I talked about this last one this is like a master mechanic kind of thing the idea was that it’s a ratchet and then you use this handle to turn it and has a gear mechanism in there but ultimately it’s just totally ridiculous it’s totally useless when you’re actually ratcheting with it that handles spinning around the head is just totally gigantic you’re not fitting this anywhere but it was neat to add to the collection the show some attempts that people made to speed things up such as this I don’t know what you would call this hand twist speed ratchet but out of all these three-eighths I end up.